hackforla/UI-UX/README.md

 # UI/UX Community of Practice

 Welcome to the UI/UX Community of Practice.
 We are happy you are here!
-Please do the following steps to get started.
+Please follow the steps below to get started:

 ## Let's get Started
-If you haven't attend Hack for LA onboarding, please read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), and register for a upcoming session.
+If you haven't attended Hack for LA onboarding, please read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), and register for an upcoming session.

 ### Step 1.
 Join UI/UX Community of Practice
 The first thing you should do after you've finished your Hack for LA onboarding is to join other UI/UX peeps in your community of practice
 - Join the [ui-ux](https://hackforla.slack.com/archives/C017ESHSMNG) Slack channel and introduce yourself.
 - Create a GitHub account if you don't already have one.
 We use GitHub for everything!
-- Slack our UI/UX Community of Practice lead [Danielle](https://hackforla.slack.com/team/U013U4VN8V7) with your Gmail address and GitHub handle.
+- Slack our UI/UX Community of Practice co-lead [Danielle](https://hackforla.slack.com/team/U013U4VN8V7) with your Gmail address and GitHub handle.
 - Accept your Google Drive invite to access the [shared folder](https://drive.google.com/drive/u/0/folders/1os-4KyGnL0SXIeyfoDICOEpG5CO_1MaV).
 - Add yourself to the [Team Roster](https://docs.google.com/spreadsheets/d/1tdfmQntbXnb2qK7qAWCAtzFi94ZTL8YTDkIwyuLm2_w/edit) and inform Danielle after you have done so.